-In this enhancement, each layer performs two attentions.
-The first attention is the computation as the PerceiverAR baseline as given by Equations \ref{eq:perOne} through \ref{eq:perlast}.
-The second attention is based on the history component of the input and also computes the attention in each layer.
+In this enhancement (shown in Figure~\ref{fig:V1}), each layer performs two attention operations.
+The first attention is the same computation as the PerceiverAR baseline as given by Equations \ref{eq:perOne} through \ref{eq:perlast}.
+The second attention computation is based on the history component of the input, and is computed in each layer.
 The second attention generates an additional output as follows:

 where $x_{history}$ is the history component of the input.